luanccp/datascience-coolabproj/README.md

 ### Machine Learning ( :open_file_folder: machine_learning_examples)
+On this section, I applicated some machine learning techniques trying to make some predictions or decision based on data sets.

 #### K-Nearest-Neighbors
+In pattern recognition, the k-nearest neighbors algorithm (k-NN) is a non-parametric method used for classification and regression.
+This algorithm is among the simplest of all machine learning algorithms.
+It’s a useful technique can be used to assign weight to the contributions of the neighbors, so that the nearer neighbors contribute more to the average than the more distant ones.
+For example, a common weighting scheme consists in giving each neighbor a weight of 1/d, where d is the distance to the neighbor.
+##### Iris problem
+I created a solution for the classic Iris problem.
+Based on the Iris characteristics I applicated the KNN algorithm to classification what species of Iris I was trying to predict.
+So if I have data about the Iris I can tell what species it is.

+#### K-Nearest-Clustering
+Sometimes you maybe confuse k-nearest neighbors with k-nearest clustering.
+But the K-nearest clustering is popular for cluster analysis in data mining. k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
+##### Image filter by color
+I really liked to create this solution because when I had a visual result become more exciting.
+This solution is about a filter image colors, I separated by three colors: yellow, green and blue.
+Before the algorithm application, I play with some functions from cv2 library to edit the main image exploring the processing image.
+First of all, I created a function that separated what are the main colors present in an image.
+I worked to hexadecimal and RGB values, so I had to create a function to convert these values.
+After that, I mapped what files were an image on a specific folder.
+Finally, I created a function that matches these images by colors (previously defined YGB).
+If the image matches with any color I put there.

 #### Linear regression
 #### Natural language processing (NLP)
 #### Principal Component Analysis (PCA)